9999years/new.becca.ooo/README.md

 is required, and I’ll probably inline the SVG version once SVG favicons become more widely supported.
 Caching essentially eliminates the favicon and CSS after the first load, too.

+The content pages are mostly CSS (about half, by weight).
+That’s something to work on!
+A fair amount of even `main.css` is pretty niche; there’s support for justified text, block quotes, lists, and screens below 380px wide.
+(That’s certainly an extreme — desktop Tumblr can’t handle a window less than 1000px wide.
+Sucks for you if you wanted to, I don’t know, browse Tumblr on *half* of a 1080p monitor and do something else like uh, talk to a friend on the other half.)

 ## The scripts